bebe03/python-bitcoinlib-scripting/README.md

 ### Python-bitcoinlib Scripting Examples

-In this repo you will find some basic scripts that utilise Peter Todds python-bitcoinlib.
+In this repo you will find some basic scripts that utilise Peter Todd's python-bitcoinlib.

 We have found basic examples hard to find online, so we thought we would make a few to help others to learn